 Brides are often met with unprecedented stress and anxiety situations – add to that strange times like these.
 Turning to things that comfort and calm you is only human.
 While we often opt for easy, quick fixes like devouring junk food, binge-watching our favorite shows, etc. (been there, done that), they can do more harm than good.
 I’m sure you’ve experienced this yourself – feeling a bit more anxious than before once these innocent acts are over.
 Therefore, the best practices to put to use, as a bride or otherwise, are also the most recommended ones like eating good fats, meditation, journaling, and exercising.
-Today, we are going to dig deep into the last one.

 Research has shown how a single exercise session can positively enhance your mood.
 Other research papers have also concluded how 30 minutes of moderate exercise a day can reduce anxiety levels, tame millions of thoughts, and improve self-esteem levels.
 And while all sorts of exercises offer these benefits, there are some specific ones that work for your outer body and inner body in equal parts, like Yoga.